AllStarLink/asl3-asterisk/build-asl3.1.md

 7. Making iterative changes

-	If you need to make changes to your source code, make the updates in the "asterisk", "app\_rpt", and "asl3-asterisk" directories.
-Then, repeat step 4 (update the source), step 5 (build), and step 6 (install/test).
+	One must remember that we are building ASL3 Asterisk + app\_rpt using source code that is merged from multiple locations.
+Where changes need to be located can be a challenge.
+Ideally, one would make a change in the "asterisk", "app\_rpt", and "asl3-asterisk" source directories but that's not the merged directory that is used for building.

+	After making source code changes you need to re-exec `build-asl3` with the "source" action to update the merged directory and then use the "build" action to recompile what's changed.

+	Once you have updated your source code and recompiled you can than proceed to installing / testing your changes.

 ### Experimental Development